VasudevanS1906/Log_File_Analyzer_with_Apache/README.md

 # Screenshot

-The following screenshot signifies the successful completion of the above program through the display of output
+The successful completion of the above program is displayed by the below screenshot,

 ![Screenshot](apache_success_output.jpg)